immerfroehlich/audio-juicer/README.md

 The following build instruction works for the mentioned combination.

-To build and run it do the following:
-´´´bash
-sudo apt-get install openjdk-11-jdk gradle ant make gcc libdiscid0 libdiscid-dev cdparanoia lame imagemagick libcdio-utils openjfx libopenjfx-jni maybe [gradle-debian-helper wget]
+To build and run it do the following: sudo apt-get install git openjdk-11-jdk gradle ant make gcc libdiscid0 libdiscid-dev cdparanoia lame imagemagick libcdio-utils openjfx libopenjfx-jni maybe [gradle-debian-helper wget]
-´´´

 Make sure that Ubuntu/Debian uses the correct java version.
 Run the following command and see if it returns an OpenJDK 11 version: